books

 "Yeah.
 Old-world.
 They belong in the past.
 They serve no purpose in our modern, technological society."

-"Have you ever read a book?" asked Neville with a smile.
+"Have you ever read a book?"
+Neville asked with a smile.

-"What do you study then?"
-"Computer science, mathematics, physics, chemistry, engineering--all the information we'll need to take our place in the world once we graduate."
+"Computer sciences, mathematics, physics, chemistry, medicine, engineering—all the information we'll need to take our place in the world once we graduate."

-"What are you doing?" the boy asked.
+"What are you doing?"
+Dex asked.

 "What's an index?"

 The boy seemed fascinated and took the book from Neville.
-"What are all these pictures?" he asked.

 "They're paintings by some of the world's finest artists."